openkruise/openkruise.io/versioned_docs/version-v1.0/core-concepts/inplace-update.md

 In **ReCreate** way we have to delete the old Pod and create a new Pod:

 - Pod name and uid all changed, because they are totally different Pod objects (such as Deployment update)
-- Or Pod name may not change but uid changed, because they are still different Pod objects, althrough re-use the same name (such as StatefulSet update)
+- Or Pod name may not change but uid changed, because they are still different Pod objects, although re-use the same name (such as StatefulSet update)
 - Node name of the Pod changed, because the new Pod is almost impossible to be scheduled to the previous node.
 - Pod IP changed, because the new Pod is almost impossible to be allocated the previous IP.